sslaia/sslaia/README.md

 Hi, I’m @sslaia.
-I'm interested in writing some apps my community can use to preserve their mother tounge Nias, which is disappearing fast.
+I'm interested in writing some apps my community can use to preserve their mother tongue Nias, which is disappearing fast.

 At the moment I'm learning Flutter and Python for that purpose.